bwittmann/NavPy/README.md

   </tr>
 </table>

 In some cases, the global planner might not find a path from the current position of the robot to the goal.
-In this situation the global planner will make a call to the service `/clear_map` to reset the global costmap to its original state.
+In this situation, the global planner will make a call to the service `/clear_map` to reset the global costmap to its original state.
 This might delete obstacles that have been added to the global costmap at an earlier time that are not at this position anymore.
 Doing this might allow the global planner to find a valid path to the goal position.
-This procedure is also considered a recovery behaviour.
-A situation where this recovery behaviour helps to plan a valid path toward the goal is shown in GIF 10.
+This procedure is also considered as recovery behaviour.
+A situation where this recovery behaviour helps to plan a valid path toward the goal (see GIF 10).

 <table style="margin-left: auto; margin-right: auto; table-layout: fixed; width: 800px">
   <tr>